This is the most nerve-racking thing I do each year. Here’s how 2018 went… and my goal setting for 2019…

 I’m trying to be freakishly transparent in a way that’s not that popular anymore.

 It’s not me saying, “Woe is me.
 Look how weak and vulnerable I am.”
 That’s NOT the point.

 Being broke was one of the most painful things I’ve been through in my life.
 And it almost had nothing to do with the money.
 It had everything to do with my feelings of inability which wrecked my brain.

 It sucked.
 I don’t want to feel like that.
 It’s something that I’m terrified of, and I’m happy to talk openly about that.

 MY GOALS… AND A HOLE

 Don’t make a list of goals.
 Set one or two and get public about It.
 Magic ALWAYS follows.

-However, there’s something that makes this year a little bit different to the all the previous years that I’ve set goals…
+However, there’s something that makes this year a little bit different from the other goals I’ve set…

 There’s a hole that I’m freaked out about in this one area.
 I know I’m gonna solve it, but at the moment, it’s really challenging.

 January 1st, 2018, I left my job at ClickFunnels, and just to be clear, I had: